Last Updated on May 12, 2021 by Grow with Bovees

 - Lifting height.

 The biggest question—literally—is what kind of lawn mower do you have?
-A small, rear-engine model won’t weigh as much as a lawn tractor or a zero-turn model.
+A small, push mower or rear-engine model won’t weigh as much as lawn tractors or a zero-turn model.
 You’ll want to know the weight of your machine and compare the company’s recommended weight capacity.

-Of course, a lawn mower lift is designed to raise only the front two wheels of your machine.
+Of course, the lifting mechanism of a lawn mower lift is designed to raise only the front two wheels of your machine.
 The weight of the mower being lifted will comprise only some of the weight, probably half.
-The lowest capacity on our list, the MoJack ZR Lawn Tractor Lift, can still lift 250 pounds, which is fairly impressive.
+The lowest capacity on our list, the MoJack ZR Lawn Tractor Lift, can still lift 250 pounds (0.11 ton), which is fairly impressive.